Stocks Up as Bond Yields Move Higher

 -- Treasury yields keep climbing

-U.S. stocks seesawed Thursday, as rising shares of chemical and health-care companies helped support major indexes.
+Rising shares of chemical and health-care companies helped lift the S&P 500 on Thursday.

 Continue Reading Below